Drones use by Public Safety Agencies has been growing explosively.

 Which types of Public Safety Agencies have been adopting drones?

-While this growth has been mostly in law enforcement and police drone, there has also been significant adoption among Fire departments, EMS and Emergency Response, Emergency Management Agencies and Statewide Agencies.
+While this growth has been mostly in law enforcement and police drones, there has also been significant adoption among Fire departments, EMS and Emergency Response, Emergency Management Agencies, and Statewide Agencies.

 Is there a difference in drone adoption by the size of the Public Safety Agency?